viveknathani/teachyourselfmath/src/web/md/number-theory.md

 gcd(a, b) * lcm(a, b) = a * b

+## the diophantine equation
+It is an equation, typically a polynomial equation in two or more unknowns with integer coefficients, for which only integer solutions are of interest.

+Most common form seen out there: ax + by = c.
+A solution for this exists if and only if d | c where d = gcd(a, b).

 ### the binomial theorem
 (a + b) ^ n = sum from k = 0 to k = n of (nck * x^k * y^(n-k))